MENU

 To Save a Tooth

 People suffering from severe periodontal (gum) disease often find their jaw and teeth also become affected.
 Periodontal disease can lead to teeth becoming loose or falling out.
 A dentist may repair or regenerate the surrounding bone with a bone graft to save the tooth.
-The bone graft provides the tooth with the extra support it needs to stay in place.
+The bone graft provides the tooth with the extra support it needs to stay in place by promoting new bone growth.

 To Prevent Facial Sagging